If not a relationship with God through His Law, then how else?

-Whether one knew it or not, it would be disingenuous to go around proclaiming a loving relationship with God, while at the same time holding the theory that Christ abolished, altered, or butchered God’s everlasting Law to fit into a Christian’s New Covenant way of life.
+Whether one knows it or not, it would be disingenuous to go around proclaiming a loving relationship with God, while at the same time holding the theory that Christ abolished, altered, or butchered God’s everlasting Law, to fit into a Christian’s New Covenant way of life.

 But the spiritual love that God speaks of is more profound and is qualified through keeping His spiritual Law.
 If you’re not keeping His Law, you’re not loving Him or your fellow man the way He wants us to.

 The only viable way to have a relationship with God is through His Law.
 We know this because that is exactly what he demands of us:

 1 John 5:3 – For THIS IS the love of God, that WE KEEP His commandments.

 This is how love fulfills the Law and the Law is fulfilled through Love.
 It’s truly a very simple concept.
 One is not possible without the other.